-A. The renewal process begins on the 1st day of the month prior to the renewal month, which is when the certification period ends, through either the passive or active renewal process.
-For example, the renewal process will begin July 1st for Medicaid cases with a certification end date of August 31st.
+All Medicaid cases must be recertified every 12 months to ensure that the recipient continues to meet technical and financial eligibility requirements.
+The renewal process begins on the 1st day of the month prior to the renewal month and is completed through either the passive or active renewal process.
+For example, the renewal process will begin on July 1st for Medicaid cases with a certification end date of August 31st.